Skip to main content

 Anurag Sharma

-15 min read
+17 min read

 Both databases have changed dramatically.
 MySQL 9.x brought features that PostgreSQL developers used to smugly point at as missing.
-PostgreSQL 17 doubled down on performance and developer experience in ways that make it almost unfair.
+PostgreSQL 17 doubled down on performance and developer experience in ways that seem almost unfair.
 And the cloud ecosystem around both has matured to the point where managed hosting can abstract away half the operational headaches.

 Core Philosophy and Architecture

-PostgreSQL: The Feature-Rich Powerhouse
+PostgreSQL: Feature-Rich and Opinionated

-PostgreSQL treats standards compliance seriously.
+Standards compliance matters here.
 If the SQL standard defines a behavior, PostgreSQL probably implements it correctly.
-This might sound academic, but it matters when you are writing complex queries and want predictable results across environments.
+Might sound academic, but it matters when you're writing complex queries and want predictable results across environments.

-MySQL: The Performance-Focused Workhorse
+MySQL: Speed-First Workhorse

 MySQL 9.x has narrowed the feature gap considerably.
 Window functions, CTEs, JSON improvements, and better optimizer decisions have made it a genuinely competitive choice for complex workloads.
 But the philosophy still leans toward "keep it simple and fast" rather than "support every edge case in the SQL standard."
+And honestly?
+For a lot of applications, that's exactly the right philosophy.

 JSONB Support: Where PostgreSQL Still Dominates